laurentlb/shader-minifier/README.md

 The output may be used as a drop-in replacement for your original shaders.

+### Debugging

+To better understand what Shader Minifier changed and get a more readable output, use the flags `--format indented --no-renaming`.
+This will add some indentation to the output, instead of using overly long lines.

 ## Macros

 Shader Minifier will preserve the preprocessor directives (the lines starting